Hüseyin Küçükali

 PUBLIC HEALTH

-Healthy Cities, Non-Communicable Disease Prevention, Health Behaviours, Commercial Determinants of Health, Tobacco Control
+Prevention, Non-Communicable Diseases, Healthy Cities, Exposome, Health Behaviours, Commercial Determinants of Health, Tobacco Control

 DATA SCIENCE

-Causal Inference, Artificial Intelligence, Machine Learning, Large Language Models, Data Mining, Social Media Listening, Infodemiology, Digital Epidemiology
+Epidemiology, Causal Inference, Artificial Intelligence, Machine Learning, Large Language Models, Data Mining

 BEHAVIOURAL SCIENCE